-The regulator’s chief executive, Sarah Harrison, said: “It is vital that the gambling industry takes its duty to protect consumers and keep crime out of gambling seriously.
+The regulator’s chief executive, Sarah Harrison, told the Guardian: “It is vital that the gambling industry takes its duty to protect consumers and keep crime out of gambling seriously.

 “The Gambling Commission’s new strategy sets out our vision for a fairer and safer gambling market.

 “The action we are taking to examine online casino operators’ compliance with money laundering and customer interaction requirements are just one example of how we will be relentless in turning that vision into reality.”

 The online market, which accounts for a third of the UK industry, is being closely scrutinised by the commission with a view to ensuring that players can gamble in a safe and secure environment.

 The Remote Gambling Association, the trade body for online gambling companies, confirmed that keeping crime out of gambling is one of the three main licensing objectives.